Xilinx/VMC_Help/AIE/FIR_Resampler_Filter/README.md

 #### Decimation factor
 An unsigned integer which describes the decimation factor of the filter.
 It must be in the range 2 to 16.
-The decimation factor should be less that the interpolation factor and should not be divisible by the interpolation factor.

 #### Input window size (Number of samples)
 Describes the number of samples used as an input to the filter function.